wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/configure-ssl-web-site.md

 Azure do *not* enforce HTTPS.
 Visitors may still access your app using HTTP, which may compromise your app's security.
 If you want to enforce HTTPS for your app, you can use the **URL Rewrite** module.
 The URL Rewrite module is included with Azure Web App, and enables you to define rules that are applied to incoming requests before the requests are handed to your application. **It can be used for applications written in any programming language supported by Azure .**

 > [AZURE.NOTE] .NET MVC applications should use the [RequireHttps](http://msdn.microsoft.com/zh-cn/library/system.web.mvc.requirehttpsattribute.aspx) filter instead of URL Rewrite.
 For more information on using RequireHttps, see [Deploy a secure ASP.NET MVC 5 app to a web app](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database).
->
-> For information on programmatic redirection of requests using other programming languages and frameworks, consult the documentation for those technologies.
+> <p>For information on programmatic redirection of requests using other programming languages and frameworks, consult the documentation for those technologies.

 URL Rewrite rules are defined in a **web.config** file stored in the root of your application.
 The following example contains a basic URL Rewrite rule that forces all incoming traffic to use HTTPS.